The Bible reveals that creation was about 6,000 years ago, so how can we see stars that are millions of light-years away?

 In autumn, you can see something even more distant.
 The Andromeda Galaxy appears as a faint patch of light in the constellation Andromeda.
 It’s a galaxy like our Milky Way, but it looks tiny because it is so far away—about two million light-years.

 For those who believe in biblical creation, this brings up an interesting and perplexing question.
 Since a light-year is the distance light travels in a year (about 6 trillion miles [9.5 trillion km]), and the Bible indicates that the creation was only a little more than 6,000 years ago, how can we see stars that are much farther away than 6,000 light-years?
 The stars we see with our naked eyes are within 6,000 light-years, so they shouldn’t be a problem.
 However, even the unaided eye can see the Andromeda Galaxy.
 And with telescopes, we can see many more distant galaxies.
 Creation scientists call this the light travel time problem.

 Other creationists appeal to God’s creation of an instantly “mature” universe.
 Adam and Eve were created mature, as were many plants and animals.
-So perhaps, in similar manner, God created light already in transit from distant stars so it arrived on earth on Day Four, when God made the astronomical bodies.
+So perhaps, in a similar manner, God created light already in transit from distant stars, so it arrived on earth on day four, when God made the astronomical bodies.

 The problem is that, according to this solution, light from anything farther away than about 6,000 light-years—that is, most of the universe—has never actually reached the earth, and probably never will.
 This raises the prospect that much of the universe need not even exist—all that matters is the light that implies it exists.
 In other words, much of the universe, including astronomical events such as supernovas that we observe and study today, is an illusion.